-"Kabiyesi too wan Oblee": Ooni of Ife attends Olamide's concert, Wizkid performs
+"Kabiyesi too wan oblee": Ooni of Ife attends Olamide's concert, Wizkid performs

 Ooni of Ife attends Olamide's concert

-The Ooni of Ife, Oba Enitan Adeyeye, caused a stir after being spotted at Olamide's concert in Lagos.
+The Ooni of Ife, Oba Enitan Adeyeye, caused a stir after being spotted at Eko Hotel, the same venue Olamide's concert took place in Lagos.

 Below is a video of Olamide performing Fada Fada with Phyno at his concert: